isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2F

-"Every child is precious and to be treasured.
-Every child is God's gift."
+Every child is precious and to be treasured.
+Every child is God's gift.

 [**lavondakoh@schools.gov.sg**](mailto:lavondakoh@schools.gov.sg)